2019-09-04

 Samantha: My husband did not have any hesitations about my becoming a surrogate.
 He was all on-board.
 Same thing with being matched with a same-sex couple.
 His sister is a lesbian so same-sex relationships are familiar to us.

 Samantha: I do not really remember my match meeting that well.
 It was more than a year ago.
 My first impression was that my Intended Parents seemed really nice.
 We liked them right off the bat.
-They did look tired as they had young twins already!
+They did look tired as they had young children already!

 Samantha: My intended parents were very understanding of my personal space, which was terrific.
 During delivery, as well as the rest of the journey, they said “as long as the baby is safe, it is your body, do what you want to do.”
 That was so helpful.
 It definitely helped me to know that they trusted me.